Ang Panday (2017 film): Plot

-He returns to Tondo and wields his grandfather's sword to defeat most of the aswangs in the hospital, train station and several communities.
-Diego is severely infected from one of the creature's bite and would later turn into a monster.
-Although distressed from his brother's plight, Flavio continues to defend the city but gets fatally stabbed by Lizardo.
-He falls into a coma, but is resurrected and healed by the old man.
-He embarks into a highland and is informed that he is not ready to fight Lizardo unless he undergoes a training and forge his sword.
-After his successful training, he is summoned into a desert world where he fights numerous goons.
+He returns to Tondo and wields his grandfather's sword to defeat most of the aswangs in the community.
+Diego's injury worsens and he later turns into a reluctant aswang who sacrifices himself rather than harm anyone else.
+Distressed from his brother's death, Flavio continues fighting the aswangs but is fatally stabbed by Lizardo.
+He falls into a coma, but is revived and healed by the old man.
+He embarks into the mountains and is informed that he is not ready to fight Lizardo unless he undergoes a training and forges his sword.
+Afterwards, he is summoned into a desert world where he fights numerous goons.
 The voice of darkness enhances Lizardo's power to ensure he would win.
 As the voice of darkness disappears, Flavio battles Lizardo in a sword fight, which he wins after stabbing Lizardo in his weak spot to death.

 Flavio visits the church with his family and Maria to commemorate their victory against Lizardo.
 He vows to continue saving the world from further malevolent threats.